Dental Care Guidelines

 2. Early detection is key.
-As a part of your pet’s annual veterinary checkup, we recommend dental evaluations at least once a year when your small breed dog reaches one year old, or when your large breed dog turns two.
+As a part of your pet’s annual veterinary checkup, we recommend dental evaluations at least once a year when your cat reaches one year old, or when your large breed dog turns two.

 4. Anesthesia makes dental evaluation and treatment safer and less stressful for your pet.
 Animals don’t like to hold still while their teeth are cleaned.
 Anesthetized dental cleanings allow veterinarians to make a more accurate diagnosis and decrease the chance of complications, like inhaling water or bacteria produced during the cleaning.

 5. Anesthesia is much safer than you think.
 Our protocols include steps to increase the safety of anesthesia, even in older pets.
 For example, one trained professional is dedicated to continuously monitoring, recording vital signs, and communicating the findings to the veterinarian.
 Before anesthesia, your pet will also be carefully screened with bloodwork and other tests to ensure he is free from underlying disease.